 Dementia-friendly screenings: Guidance for cinemas

-Cinemas have an important part to play in tackling the social and economic impact of dementia, by allowing people living with dementia to continue to see films.
+Cinemas can help tackle the social and economic impact of dementia, by allowing people living with dementia to continue to see films.

 We need organisations to take action and support people affected by dementia at this difficult time to keep them connected to their culture and their community in new and creative ways.
 Here are some of the key actions you can do today to make a difference to people’s lives: